Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

 ### Page 4 - Financial & Operational Insights

 This Page was created to analyze the firm's financial health and operational effectiveness.
 This page focuses on profitability, internal costs, outstanding balances, workload distribution, lawyer utilization, and risk levels, helping decision-makers optimize financial performance, improve cash flow, manage operational risks, and support long-term business growth.

+❓ Business Questions & Answered

+Questions

+- Which practice areas generate the highest profit?
+- Which clients have the highest outstanding balances?
+- Which risk categories contribute the most revenue?
+- Which revenue bands are the most profitable?
+- How is the firm's workload distributed?
+- Are lawyers underutilized, optimally utilized, or overutilized?
+- Which operational areas require improvement?

+Answers

+- Measures the firm's financial performance and profitability.
+- Identifies opportunities to improve cash collection.
+- Evaluates the relationship between risk and revenue.
+- Assesses workload balance and lawyer capacity.
+- Provides actionable insights to improve operational efficiency, profitability, and long-term business performance.

 Insights Include